Thoralby: Demography

 The population of Thoralby has fluctuated over time and this can be seen from the census results.
-In 1961 Thoralby hit its population peak of a total of 322, a significant increase from the 1951 census data, which showied just 123 residents, the lowest number on record.
+In 1961 Thoralby hit its population peak of a total of 322, a significant increase from the 1951 census data, which showed just 123 residents, the lowest number on record.

 2001 census

 The 2001 UK census showed that the population was split 44.7% male to 55.3% female.
 The religious constituency was made of 84.4% Christian, 1.9% Jewish and the rest stating no religion or not stating at all.
 The ethnic make-up was 100% White British.
 There were 95 dwellings.

 2011 census

 The 2011 UK census showed that the population was split 50% male to 50% female.
 The religious constituency was made of 69.6% Christian and the rest stating no religion or not stating at all.
 The ethnic make-up was 99.31% White British and 0.69% White Other.
 There were 101 dwellings.